parousya/Parousya-SAAS-iOS-SDK/README.md

 You will need to choose between debug and production mode.
 Set `isDebug: true` for debug mode and `isDebug: false` for production mode.

-In the example below, we assume that the user has logged in and your app is starting the SDK as a host.
+In the example below, we assume that the user has logged in and your app is starting the SDK as a Host.

 ```swift
 func didLoginSuccessfully() {